digvijaybind/bazar/README.md

 ## Multi-Language

-We have used next-i18next(https://github.com/isaachinman/next-i18next) package for supporting multi-language.

 - `/public/locales`: This folder contains all languages files.
 If you want to add more languages, please add your language specific folder.